yunguan-wang/SPROD/README.md

   --sprod_latent_dim, -k
                         Dimension of the latent space used in sprod to represent spots. (default: 10) --sprod_graph_reg, -l
-                        Regularizer for spot graph contructed in sprod. (default: 1) --sprod_weight_reg, -w
+                        Regularization term for spot graph contructed in sprod. (default: 1) --sprod_weight_reg, -w
-                        regularizer for the weights used to normalize expression matrix. (default: 0.625) --sprod_diag, -d
+                        Regularization term for the denoising weights. (default: 0.625) --sprod_diag, -d
                         Toggle to force graph weights to be diagnoal, useful in reducing over smoothing (default: False) --image_feature_type, -i
                         Type of feature extracted. combination from {'spot', 'block'} and {'intensity', 'texture'} with '_' as delimiter.
 Only relevant if the input dataset contains an matching tif image. (default: spot_intensity)
   --warm_start, -ws
-                        Toggle for warm start, meaning the folder will have all necessary files for sprod. (default: False) --num_of_patches, -pn
+                        Toggle for warm start, which will skip all preprocessing steps including feature extraction and patch-making. (default: False)
+  --num_of_patches, -pn
                         Number of subsampled patches.
-Only works when --type is patches. (default: 10) --num_of_batches, -pb
+Only works when --input_type is patches. (default: 10) --num_of_batches, -pb
                         How many times subsampling is ran.
-Only works when --type is patches. (default: 10) -ci, --img_type
+Only works when --input_type is patches. (default: 10) -ci, --img_type
-                        Cold start option {'if', 'he'}.
-File name for patches spots location file.
-Only works when --type is single (default: he)
+                        Input image type. {'he', 'if'}.
+The 'if' mode is only tested on Visium-assocaited data. (default: he)
 ```

-A few important parameters are shown below.
+A few additional notes for the parameters:

 `--type` or `-y` : For small datasets, this should be set to `single`, while for larger datasets, this can be set to `patches` to let Sprod run on subsampled patches in parallell.